Infection Definitions

 1. Internal Environment:

-- It pertains to each & every component part, every tissue, organ & organ system & their harmonious functioning within the system
+- Internal Environment pertains to each and every component part, every tissue, organ & organ system & their harmonious functioning within the system

-- Defect or deficiency in the functioning of one or more component parts results in disease of the individual
+- A defect or deficiency in the functioning of one or more component parts results in disease of the individual

 2. External Environment:

-- It comprises all that is external to the individual human host
+- External Environment comprises all that is external to the individual human host

 - When the individual is well-adjusted, he is in a state of health